I love to see the signs installed, and some of my clients share photos of their signs after installation. Here are some of them

-interesting structure is a cistern structure, built by the
+interesting building is a cistern structure, built by the

 client's own hands, upon which the Black Bear hex sign is